AI-generated

 Doctrines

-• Negligence of Counsel — As a general rule, the negligence of counsel binds the client, and any act performed by a lawyer within the scope of his general or implied authority is regarded as an act of his client; however, where the reckless or gross negligence of counsel deprives the client of due process of law, the judgment may be annulled, but mere failure to file an answer followed by active participation through various motions constitutes only simple negligence.
+• Negligence of Counsel Binds the Client — Any act performed by a lawyer within the scope of general or implied authority is deemed an act of the client.
+This rule admits an exception only where reckless or gross negligence of counsel deprives the client of due process of law.
+Simple negligence—such as failing to file an answer but actively pursuing other remedies (motions to dismiss, reconsideration, etc.)—does not trigger the exception.

 Key Excerpts

-• "Parties organizing a corporation must choose a name at their peril; and the use of a name similar to one adopted by another corporation, whether a business or a nonprofit organization, if misleading or likely to injure in the exercise of its corporate functions, regardless of intent, may be prevented by the corporation having a prior right, by a suit for injunction against the new corporation to prevent the use of the name."
+• "Parties organizing a corporation must choose a name at their peril; and the use of a name similar to one adopted by another corporation, whether a business or a non-profit organization, if misleading or likely to injure in the exercise of its corporate functions, regardless of intent, may be prevented by the corporation having a prior right."

-• "The additional words 'Ang Mga Kaanib' and 'Sa Bansang Pilipinas, Inc.' in petitioner's name are... merely descriptive of and also referring to the members, or kaanib, of respondent who are likewise residing in the Philippines."
+• "The additional words 'Ang Mga Kaanib' and 'Sa Bansang Pilipinas, Inc.' in petitioner's name are... merely descriptive of and also referring to the members, or kaanib, of respondent who are likewise residing in the Philippines.
+These words can hardly serve as an effective differentiating medium necessary to avoid confusion."

-• "Certainly, ordering petitioner to change its corporate name is not a violation of its constitutionally guaranteed right to religious freedom."
+• "Certainly, ordering petitioner to change its corporate name is not a violation of its constitutionally guaranteed right to religious freedom.
+In so doing, the SEC merely compelled petitioner to abide by one of the SEC guidelines in the approval of partnership and corporate names."

 Precedents Cited

 • Salonga v.
-Court of Appeals (269 SCRA 534 [1997]) — Cited to characterize counsel's negligence as simple rather than gross where efforts were "palpably real, albeit bereft of zeal."
+Court of Appeals, 269 SCRA 534 (1997) — Cited to characterize Atty.
+Garaygay’s efforts as "palpably real, albeit bereft of zeal" (simple negligence).

 • Philips Export B.V. v.
-Court of Appeals (206 SCRA 457 [1992]) — Cited for the rule that parties organizing a corporation must choose a name at their peril and that the existence of other similar generic names does not authorize appropriation of a protected distinctive corporate name.
+Court of Appeals, 206 SCRA 457 (1992) — Cited for the rule that the existence of other similarly named corporations does not authorize the appropriation of an existing protected corporate name’s essential and distinguishing feature.

 Provisions

-• SEC Guidelines on Corporate Names, paragraph (d) — Provides that if the proposed name contains a word similar to a word already used as part of the firm name of a registered company, the proposed name must contain two other words different from the name of the company already registered.
+• SEC Guidelines on Corporate Names — Specifically, the guideline requiring that if a proposed name contains a word similar to a registered company, it must contain two other different words; also guidelines requiring an undertaking to change name if a prior right exists.